 You can find this feature in the second-to-the-last button under the General tab.

 Clicking it will automatically initiate a scan of your mobile device and will notify you if there is any other spyware present.

 It will also display the name of the spyware, state, threat level, and whether it’s actively installed or dormant.
 More importantly, you can choose to remotely block the app from accessing the device or even permanently delete it from your child’s phone.

 With this, you can make sure that no one else but you and your child have access to your child’s precious data.
 After all, there’s no telling what other people can and might do with your child’s phone data.

-In its continued commitment to providing the best features to its customers, uMobix is currently developing a bunch of powerful new features that will soon be accessible to subscribers, but they don’t specify when.
+In its continued commitment to providing the best features to its customers, uMobix is constantly developing new features that should make the app even more useful.